 What are your rates?

-My fee is $150 per 50 minute session, or in the case of insurances, the in-network rate contracted by your insurance company.
+Self-pay rate is $75 per 50 minute session, plus gross receipts tax.
 If an EAP program referred you, there is no fee while covered under EAP sessions.
-There is a 50% discount if you decide to self pay for counseling which will be at the rate of $75 per 50 minute session.
+For insurance, my rate is $150 per 50 minute session, or the in-network rate contracted by your insurance company.
+There is a 50% discount if you decide to self-pay for counseling which is $75 per 50 minute session.